animan01/Chain-of-duplicates-in-a-CSV-union-find-php/README.md

 Union find algorithm implemented on PHP, finding a chain of duplicates and generates result with **ID** and **PARENT_ID** was created.

+Since there were no similar implementations of Union find algorithm, it was decided to write it yourself on PHP.

 Example of input data (based on the csv file):
 ```
 ID,PARENT_ID,EMAIL,CARD,PHONE,TMP